eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 What is ``sbatch``?
 -------------------
-**Slurm** as a resource manager has a lot of options to manage all the resources of a cluster in order to achieve any possible combination of needs like:
+**Slurm** as a resource manager has a lot of options to manage all the resources of a cluster to achieve any possible combination of needs like:
-Number of CPUS, Number of Nodes, Memory, Time, GPUs, Licenses, etc.
+Number of CPUs, Number of Nodes, Memory, Time, GPUs, Licenses, etc.

 The command ``sbatch`` is used to submit a ``batch`` script, making your job running in the cluster.
 Like this: